moby/moby/docs/sources/articles/runmetrics.md

 The right approach would be to keep track of the first PID of each container, and re-open the namespace pseudo-file each time.

-Collecting metrics when a container exits[¶](#collecting-metrics-when-a-container-exits "Permalink to this headline")
+Collecting metrics when a container exits
 ---------------------------------------------------------------------------------------------------------------------

 Sometimes, you do not care about real time metric collection, but when a